FDA Delays FSMA 204 Traceability Rule Compliance Date by 30 Months

 The agency will formally extend the compliance date using appropriate procedures at a later time, including publishing a proposed rule in the Federal Register.

-Major food industry watchdog group Consumer Reports has expressed its disapproval of FDA’s decision to delay FSMA 204 compliance, saying, “This decision is extremely disappointing and puts consumers at risk of getting sick from unsafe food because a small segment of the industry pushed for delay, despite having 15 years to prepare.
+Food industry watchdog group Consumer Reports has expressed its disapproval of FDA’s decision to delay FSMA 204 compliance, saying, “This decision is extremely disappointing and puts consumers at risk of getting sick from unsafe food because a small segment of the industry pushed for delay, despite having 15 years to prepare.
 Many retailers have already said that they expect their suppliers to follow the rule’s requirements in advance of the compliance date, but today’s announcement may interfere with this progress.”
+Consumer Reports has been urging FDA to resist industry pressure to delay the Food Traceability Final Rule alongside the Consumer Federation of America's Safe Food Coalition, the Center for Science in the Public Interest (CSPI), and other notable advocacy organizations.

-ReposiTrak, a traceability solutions provider, applauded FDA's decision to delay the FSMA 204 compliance date, saying, "Traceability requires not just data, but good data.
+ReposiTrak, a traceability solutions provider, also lauded FDA's decision to delay the FSMA 204 compliance date, saying, "Traceability requires not just data, but good data.
 Because traceability is complex, and the biggest supply chain collaboration in the history of the food industry, every trading partner needs to learn how to collect, analyze, manage, and share that quality data so that the next participant in the supply chain doesn’t have a garbage-in-garbage-out problem."

 Looking for a reprint of this article?